xzel23/utility/README.md

 ### 20.0.0 (work in progress)

+- Non-code changes
+    - The Project has been migrated from OSS-RH to Maven Central Portal.
+    - Deployments are done through GitHub actions using JReleaser.
+    - Successful CI builds are now published as snapshots to the Maven snapshots repository.
     - A new artefact `utility-bom` has been introduced that specifies the version for all modules.
+    - Run tasks have been added for the sample applications.

 - Package `utility`
     - `LangUtil.reverseInPlace()` to reverse array contents